stefanfluit/terraform-aws/README.md

 vim src/config.sh
 ```

-To create the server and infrastructure:
+To create the EC2 and VPC infrastructure:
 ```
 ./run.sh --run
 ```